-A type of malware called keyloggers are designed to record everything you type and send the information back to hackers.
-If you sign in to a secure website, such as your bank or email accounts, the keylogger can capture your log in information.
-Once a hacker has your login info, he or she can access your personal accounts to commit fraud or send copies of the malware to people in your contact list.
+A type of malware called keyloggers are designed to record everything you type and send the information back to cybercriminals.
+If you have malware, and you sign in to a website, such as your bank or email accounts, the keylogger can capture your login information.
+Once cybercriminals have your login info, they can access your personal accounts to commit fraud or send copies of the malware to people in your contact list.

-As long as you don't sign in to any secure websites, the hackers won't get the information they need to commit crimes.
+As long as you don't sign in to any site on the web websites, the cybercriminals won't get the information they need to commit fraud.

 2. Update Your Anti-Virus Software